-You must supply each vehicle’s plate number and state, description and size.
+You must supply each vehicle’s make, model and plate number with state.
 A copy of the permit must be displayed on the dashboard of each vehicle.

 An oversized vehicle permit is required for any single vehicle exceeding 35’ length (bumper to bumper), 8’ width or 13’6” height and for tractor/trailer vehicles exceeding 55' length, 8' width or 13'6".
 Click here for the oversized vehicle permit procedure.